minprog/progik-old/30 Homework/20 Homework 2/20 RPS.md

 ## On to "picobot"

 The third and fourth problems on this assignment emphasize a very different way of thinking about computation.
-They don't use python, but a simulation called picobot.
-We will discuss it in the first week of CS 5 classes.
-Here's the link to the Picobot problems.
+They don't use Python, but a simulation called **picobot**.